-As I wrote in the article about calves some people will never be able to develop that muscle group to something impressive, regardless of training, food intake or drug usage because when the insertions are really high there is not much muscle to grow in the first place.
-You should probably still train your calves though, at least for strength and ankle health.
+As I wrote in the article about calves, some lifters will never develop that muscle group to something impressive regardless of training, food intake or drug use because high insertions equal short muscle bellies and there isn’t much room for growth.
+You should probably still train your calves though at least for strength and ankle health.
 Ultimately, it’s up to you.

-You will notice that most professional bodybuilders struggle with this and curse their genetics too.
-For example, look at Branch Warren’s forearms compared to the rest of him.
+Professional bodybuilders struggle with the same problem and curse their genetics too.
+Look at Branch Warren’s forearms compared to the rest of him.
 They are underdeveloped because of the poor insertions.
 Not that forearms will help him look any better.

 Biceps & Triceps

 HOW YOU TRAIN IN THE BEGINNING MATTERS MORE THAN YOU THINK

 You can only build so much muscle naturally, and that’s why you should choose wisely how to spend your credit.
 Everybody knows captain upper bodies with underdeveloped legs.
 Usually, their lower bodies remain on the weaker side forever.
 This also explains why the “Do you want to be a centaur?”
 5×5 squat routines produce so many people with good legs and hips but weak upper bodies.